khushi-2002/DSA-Data-Structures-and-Algorithms/Java_Concepts/Java_Lectures/Lecture4.md

 Input from the user:
 Scanner class which provides the input functions, so we can use it by creating an object.

+Primitive Data types:- Which cannot be further down into other data types
+Example: String can be further down into characters thus it is not a primitive data types

+But integer is one of the primitive data types